 Additionally, retail digital signage featuring vivid imagery and stunning displays can be deployed to attract attention and increase footfall.
 Use digital signs to announce sales and special offers, launch and promote products, and make announcements about special events.
 Popular apparel retail brands that have deployed retail digital signage include Gap and Levis.

-Positive Outlook for India Retail The retail industry in India is in the belief of a paradigm shift, transforming from disorganized to organized.
+The retail industry in India is in the belief of a paradigm shift, transforming from disorganized to organized.
 Retailers in India are currently expecting a rise in revenge shopping across various segments and anticipating a V-shape recovery in 2022.
 Retailers are stepping up their game and jumping on the digital transformation bandwagon, to capture heightened consumer demand and forward their business.